argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 # {'00000000-0000-0000-0000-000000000001': [AnnotatorMetricResult(metric_name='accuracy', count=3, result=0.5)], '00000000-0000-0000-0000-000000000002': [AnnotatorMetricResult(metric_name='accuracy', count=3, result=0.25)], '00000000-0000-0000-0000-000000000003': [AnnotatorMetricResult(metric_name='accuracy', count=3, result=0.5)]}
 ```

-We would obtain a `dict` where the keys contain the `user_id` of a given annotator, and a list with the metrics requested.
-For the interpretation of these metrics we assume here that the *true* labels or responses corresponds to the points given by an annotator, and the *predictions* correspond to the suggestions given to a user.
-This way we can analyse whether we are offering good suggestions to a given annotator, and therefore simplifying it's work (shortening the annotation task), or otherwise we should change the suggestions given (or fine-tune our model if we can do it).
+We would obtain a `dict` where the keys contain the `user_id` of a given annotator and a list with the metrics requested.
+For the interpretation of these metrics, we assume here that the *true* labels or responses correspond to the points given by an annotator, and the *predictions* correspond to the suggestions given to a user.
+This way we can analyse whether we are offering good suggestions to a given annotator, and therefore simplifying their work (shortening the annotation task), or otherwise we should change the suggestions given (or fine-tune our model if we can do it).

 If instead of taking the `responses` as the reference for the true labels, we want to assume the suggestions are our reference labels, we can use the equivalent corresponding class, that works just the same way: